Fastdruid/ReCDTV/README.md

 27) On page 10 U32 is shown (and listed in the spare parts list) as a 3MHz 6525B.
 On all CDTV's seen however a 2MHz 6525A is used.
 28) On U60 pins 3 & 7 are swapped (*INCD and *CD/TV)
 29) RP27 is labeled in different places with Pin 1 to VCC and pin 1 to +5VD.
 Its +5VD.
+30) Schematic shows a 6525B while the only chip I've seen fitted in any pictures is a 6525A.

 ## Known issues